explodinglabs/explodinglabs.github.io/_posts/jsonrpc/2021-08-09-jsonrpcserver-5-changes.markdown

 ## Methods return a Result

-Writing a method is the same as before except for the return value.
+Writing a method is the same as before except for the return value which is now `Success` or `Error`.

-You now return Success or Error.

 ```python
 @method